 We usually advise all volunteers to book their trips no later than 6 weeks before the intended date of departure.
 This gives you enough time to arrange your rabies vaccination (the first series of shots takes about 1 month) and visa for the trip.
 Please keep in mind that in arranging your flights the earlier – the cheaper, so it is better to allow reasonable time for this.

 Why do I have to pay to be a Volunteer?

 We at Mission Rabies honour the dedication and generous offer of your workforce to reach the ultimate goal – the elimination of rabies.
 In order to make this happen, we want to be able to spend as much of our funding as possible into supplies and logistics, like life-saving vaccines and trucks to transport the teams.
 Therefore we need to charge you a small fee that covers your cost of living, transportation and support throughout your time at the project site.
 Of course we also try to turn your stay into a real experience and will organize activities during your days off that will enable you to see and learn more about the place you stay.
 Last but not least you will also support the Mission as a whole through your volunteer fee, to enable us to save more lives through vaccinating even more dogs.

 YES, absolutely!
 Despite needing veterinarians for our various projects, non-veterinarians and students are always more than welcome to join the team!
-We have various positions to fill, from Dog Painters to Epicollectors, everyone has an important position to fill and Mission Rabies couldn’t work without them.
+We have various positions to fill, from dog painters, educators and data collectors, everyone has an important position to fill and Mission Rabies couldn’t work without them.
 Check out our Volunteer information on the projects page or have a look at the Volunteer Info Packs in the Volunteer section of our Resources page.
 Please be aware that some projects and positions might be limited to people with a professional veterinary background.

 As a veterinary student, can I learn how to spay and neuter while volunteering for Mission Rabies?